147 Old Amherst Road

 Build good relationships with all parties with accurate billing and timely payments.
 Choose a system for accounts payable and receivable that complements the way you work and the volume of work you anticipate.
 Good options include:

 Don’t let offsite meetings disrupt your organizational style.
 Invest in quick file folders, briefcases, and binder caddies to keep what you need in order on the go.
 Easily maneuverable wheels take the hassle out of travel so getting to court, a conference, or through the airport concourse is a breeze.
-Use color coded files to find what you need inside your briefcase without fumbling.
+Use color-coded files to find what you need inside your briefcase without fumbling.

-Preparedness is critical for success.
+Preparedness is critical to success.
 Choose the organizational tools that are right for your new business, so you can focus on what matters—a successful launch and your future growth strategy.
 You can do business better when you choose a system that supports the way you work.